'He is a determined player and excellent skater, coming off an outstanding season'

-Fife Flyers: Head coach Tom Coolen lauds qualities of new offensive signings Kyle Osterberg, Lucas Chiodo and Troy Lajeunesse
+Fife Flyers: Head coach Tom Coolen lauds qualities of new offensive signings Kyle Osterberg, Lucas Chiodo, Troy Lajeunesse and Collin Shirley

-Flyers’ new head coach Tom Coolen is hoping that American Kyle Osterberg and Canadians Lucas Chiodo and Troy Lajeunesse can make a significant impact in the EIHL in the upcoming campaign.
+Flyers’ new head coach Tom Coolen is hoping that American Kyle Osterberg and Canadians Lucas Chiodo, Troy Lajeunesse and Collin Shirley can make a significant impact in the EIHL in the upcoming campaign.

-Coolen said of the trio: ''Kyle is an excellent player with a high compete level.
+Coolen said: ''Kyle is an excellent player with a high compete level.
 He is a former NCAA National Champion who will be one of our leaders.

 Minnesota-born winger Osterberg, 28, joins Flyers after six seasons playing in Europe, most recently for German side Eisbaren Regensburg of the DEL2.